 What to Do After a Denial

 Once your claim has been denied, it’s crucial that you hire a personal injury attorney who can analyze your denial and determine whether an appeal is your best next step.
 Appeals are complicated and require specific kinds of evidence that only trained legal professionals know how to collect.
 By hiring an attorney to help you file an appeal before a judge, you can focus on healing while your legal team strategizes to achieve your owed compensation.

 Over $200 Million Recovered for Clients

-At Price, Petho & Anderson P.L.L.C., our personal injury team is committed to helping you heal and move forward after you’ve been injured in an accident.
+At Price, Petho & Associates P.L.L.C., our personal injury team is committed to helping you heal and move forward after you’ve been injured in an accident.
 You don’t deserve to suffer as a result of someone else’s negligence.
 In addition to your injuries, you may also have accrued a financial debt – we can hold the guilty responsible for their actions so you can recover damages such as medical bills, lost wages, property damage, and pain and suffering.
 We’re also available to help clients achieve the workers’ compensation benefits they’re entitled to if they were injured in a workplace accident.
 With hundreds of cases tried in the courtroom, we’re not afraid to go up against employers and insurance companies to seek justice on your behalf.

 If you’ve been injured in a work-related accident, you may be entitled to workers’ compensation benefits.
-To get started on your claim or appeal, call Price, Petho & Anderson P.L.L.C. at (704) 850-6322, or contact us online.
+To get started on your claim or appeal, call Price, Petho & Associates P.L.L.C. at (704) 850-6322, or contact us online.
 Our personal injury team is dedicated to getting you the financial compensation you need.